A Quick and Easy Guide to Using the ATR Indicator in Forex Trading

-Viewed 1628
+Viewed 1739

 The Average True Range (ATR) is an indispensable tool for excellent trading system designers and can be considered a true dark horse among technical indicators.
 Every system trader should be familiar with the ATR and its many useful functions.
-Its numerous applications include parameter setting, market-entry, stop-loss, profit-taking, and even as a very valuable auxiliary tool in money management.
+Its numerous applications include parameter setting, market-entry, stop-loss, profit-taking, and even as a very valuable auxiliary tool in management.

 I. Calculating the Average True Range (ATR)